 The bill amends Florida Statutes regarding the process for filling vacancies in elective offices through special elections.
-It establishes that the Governor is required to call a special primary election and a special election under specific circumstances, rather than having the option to do so.
-The bill mandates that the Governor must set the dates for these elections within 14 days of the vacancy occurring, after consulting with the Secretary of State and the relevant supervisor of elections, ensuring that the dates are the earliest feasible.
-Additionally, it introduces provisions allowing qualified electors to petition the circuit court for a judicial determination of election dates if the Governor fails to act within the specified timeframe.
+It establishes that the Governor is required, rather than merely authorized, to call a special primary election and a special election under certain circumstances.
+The bill mandates that the Governor must set the dates for these elections within 14 days of the vacancy occurring, after consulting with the Secretary of State and the relevant supervisor of elections.
+The dates must be the earliest feasible options, ensuring a minimum of 8 weeks and a maximum of 12 weeks between elections.
+Additionally, if the Governor fails to set these dates, qualified electors can petition the circuit court to determine the election dates, which the court must expedite.

 Statutes affected: H 597 Filed: 100.141